By Cheryl Tallman and Joan Ahlers www.FreshBaby.com

 Tofu is the Japanese name for soybean curd.
 Dating back to its use in China around 200 B.C, tofu is believed to be the first processed food.
 Today, it is a dietary staple throughout all of Asia.

 Tofu is a relative newcomer to the USA.
 Established in 1906, Quong Hop in San Francisco claims to be the first tofu shop in America.
-Today, it's found in nearly all heath food stores and is fast becoming a common item is most grocery stores too.
+Today, it's found in nearly all health food stores and is fast becoming a common item in most grocery stores too.

-In addition, some scientists have found that people who consume diets high in soy have significantly lower rates of heart disease, osteoporosis, cancer (breast, colon and prostrate) and fewer menopausal symptoms.
-It's believed these disease protecting qualities come from the "isoflavones" found in the soybean plant.
+In addition, some scientists have found that people who consume diets high in soy have significantly lower rates of heart disease, osteoporosis, cancer (breast, colon, and prostate) and fewer menopausal symptoms.
+It's believed these disease-protecting qualities come from the "isoflavones" found in the soybean plant.